A Rat Control Job in Tower Hamlets

 What's been done: step by step

 After careful examination, the professional found a likely sign of a rat infestation - some droppings underneath the kitchen counter.
 It was where the customer had seen the rat in the first place.
 This is a common sight.
-After all, the rodents mostly search for food and shelter.
+After all, the rodents invade our homes in search of food and shelter.
 That is the reason why they enter our homes in the first place.
 The expert also found a couple of holes in the drywall that led inside the kitchen.
 Those holes were the perfect entry points for the rat to access food.

 After the treatment was completed, the professional collected all the tools and materials.
 He also wrote a treatment report that contained the date and type of the procedure, recommendations for the customer and answers to other frequently asked questions.
 In this particular case, the customer benefited from our 3-visit plan, so she could request 2 additional visits if she saw a rat or a mouse within the following 3 months. (something that is not provided by the Tower Hamlets council pest control)